Gayan-Kaushalya/Gayan-Kaushalya/README.md

 # Hi!
 I'm Gayan Kaushalya

 ## 🚀 About Me
-I'm a Data Science and Engineering Undergraduate.
+I'm a Computer Science and Engineering Undergraduate.

 ## Reach me at